Team1-3308-Fall2023/3308-Project-Team_1/.ipynb_checkpoints/SQL_TESTING-checkpoint.md

         Post-conditions (what must be true about the system when the test has completed successfully):
             User is validated with database and successfully signed into their account.
             The account session details are logged in database.

+        Use case name:
+            Accessing saved recipes
+        Description:
+            Test the saved recipe access functionality
+        Pre-conditions (what needs to be true about the system before the test can be applied):
+            User must be logged in with existing account that has saved recipes Test steps:
+            1. Login with valid user credentials
+            2. Navigate to saved recipes page
+            3. View all saved recipes
+        Expected result:
+            User should be able to view all saved recipes Actual result (when you are testing this, how can you tell it worked):
+            User can view all saved recipes that are stored in the DB Status (Pass/Fail, when this test was performed) Unknown, haven't completed test yet
+        Notes:
+            N/A
+        Post-conditions (what must be true about the system when the test has completed successfully):
+            The system recognizes the user after login and is able to retrieve all saved recipes tied to the logged in user account

+        Use case name:
+            Accessing comments
+        Description:
+            Test accessing comments made by users for each recipe Pre-conditions (what needs to be true about the system before the test can be applied):
+            User must be logged in with existing account and access a recipe with saved comments on it Test steps:
+            1. Login with valid user credentials
+            2. Navigate recipes page
+            3. Click on a recipe that has comments Expected result:
+            User should be able to view all comments made for the specific recipe they are viewing Actual result (when you are testing this, how can you tell it worked):
+            User can view all comments made for any recipe within the DB Status (Pass/Fail, when this test was performed) Unknown, haven't completed test yet
+        Notes:
+            N/A
+        Post-conditions (what must be true about the system when the test has completed successfully):
+            The user must be logged in and the recipe being accessed must have saved comments from other users